MapsPeople/docs/collections/_cms/index.md

 You can bulk upload SVGs and PNGs at the same time.

 To delete an icon, click the "trash bin" on the image files you want to delete.
+It is strongly advised to change icons on the Locations, Location Types or Categories before deleting their associated icon file.
+However, if you delete an icon that is already used by a Location, the Location will revert back to using the icon for its Location Type.
+If you delete an icon that is used by a Category or Location Type, it will revert to using a generic marker on the map.

 ### Uploading PNGs